 For complete information about Zoomdata's API, refer to our developer API documentation.

 The following problems have been fixed in this release.

 The last data point now shows in a weekly view of an attribute value line chart.

-Resolved a problem in which horizontal scrolling in a pivot table failed when many totals were presented in the data.
+Horizontal scrolling in a pivot table no longer fails when many totals were presented in the data.

-Resolved a problem in which a pivot table did not scroll if its attributes extended wider than the screen (before aggregation).
+Pivot tables now scroll if their attributes extend wider than the screen (before aggregation).

-Corrected the preview index of an Elasticsearch data source that was accessed using an HTTP connection.
+The preview index of an Elasticsearch data source accessed using an HTTP connection has been corrected.

 Action API endpoints are now listed in the Zoomdata developer documentation.

 A parsing exception no longer occurs when you use a custom metric (comprised of several attributes) in a chart and then group the chart by one of the attributes.